zbyju/babybox/README.md

 ### Other technologies

 - Moment - working with time and date
-- Lodash - utility funciton
+- Lodash - utility function

 ## Commands